 Of course, one could also convert these other media into a visual representation (such as a sound spectrogram), or compare the configuration files used to generate the media (such as with animation code), and then apply standard picture change techniques.

 I haven’t investigated this further, but Ian mentions the possibility of using optical flow algorithms to guide intelligent collapsing/expansion of time in video playback.

 Tracking Text Changes

-It is much easier to track changes in text files than in binary files, because the “diffs” are more likely to be semantically meaningful.
-You also gain the full power of git-based visual diffing tools, such as diff2html.
-For this reason, I prefer keeping notes in text file formats (such as
+It is much easier to track changes in text-based files than in binary files, because the “diffs” are more likely to be semantically meaningful.
+You also gain the full power of git-based visual diffing tools, such as diff2html and the Monaco Editor’s diffing view.
+For this reason, I prefer keeping notes in text (such as

 Markdown) over proprietary/binary formats such as Word documents.

 Tracking Changes in Essays and Poetry

 Tracking Digital Drawing Changes

 Procreate app generates timelapses (via Ian Johnson), which can be found all over Instagram.
 As they can get long (multiple minutes), they can be paired with narration to make engaging videos (see this Insider video about making splash art ).
 Add narration to these timelapses a la a Flourish talkie is engaging content even for non-artists to consume.